metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `action` (String) ValidationFailureAction defines the policy validation failure action
 - `namespace_selector` (Attributes) A label selector is a label query over a set of resources.
-The result of matchLabels and matchExpressions are ANDed.
+The result of matchLabels andmatchExpressions are ANDed.
 An empty label selector matches all objects.
-A null label selector matches no objects. (see [below for nested schema](#nestedatt--spec--validation_failure_action_overrides--namespace_selector))
+A nulllabel selector matches no objects. (see [below for nested schema](#nestedatt--spec--validation_failure_action_overrides--namespace_selector))
 - `namespaces` (List of String)

 <a id="nestedatt--spec--validation_failure_action_overrides--namespace_selector"></a>